top of page

 • Should I bring the kids?

-• This production is recommended for those 13 and older.
+• This production is appropriate for kids 10 and older.

 • What themes are explored in the play?